KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/prologue-of-john.md

 > *He came to his own — what should have been most ready.*
 > *His own did not receive him — the covenantal lineage under the same seal.*
 > *Universal condition actualized in historical particular.*
-> *The seal blocks reception even at the threshold of the Logos's arrival.*
+> *The seal blocks reception even at the threshold of the incarnate-Logos's arrival.*

 ---